itvgenomics/pimba_smk/README.md

 `tar -xzvf new_taxdump.tar.gz`

 #### Inputs for the Plot Mode
 This section refers to generating plots for the processed results.
-To run PIMBA plot, configure "" with the path to the metadata file and .
-Below is an example; replace it with the correct paths on your machine.
+To run PIMBA plot, configure:

 | Parameter | Description |
 | ----------- | ----------- |